SolaceProducts/event-management-agent/README.md

 docker logs -f event-management-agent
 ```

-## Running a Discovery scan
+## Running a Discovery Scan

 The Event Management Agent is now connected to the Solace Cloud Console.
-Follow the steps in the documentation to run a Discovery scan: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#collecting_runtime_data
+Follow the steps in the documentation to run a discovery scan: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#collecting_runtime_data

-# Running the Event Management Agent in standalone mode
+# Running the Event Management Agent in Standalone Mode

 ## Getting the Event Management Agent